Skip to Content

 First of all: I wrote a detailed guide on how to visit London on the cheap – check it out!
 It complements this 3-day London itinerary well and has a ton of tips on how to save money on a trip to London.

 – Pick up an Oyster Card, London’s transportation card.
-It is much cheaper to travel on public transportation with an Oyster Card – with it, a day ticket will cost you £6.50.
-If you simply buy a day ticket without Oyster card, it’s a staggering £12.10 (US$18.30)!
+It is much cheaper to travel on public transportation with an Oyster Card – with it, a day ticket for Central London will cost you £8.10.

-– If it’s raining, head to the museums.
+– If it’s raining during your weekend in London, head to the museums.
 The great thing about London is that most of its fabulous museums are free!
 My favorites include the National Portrait Gallery, the British Museum, the National History Museum, Victoria & Albert Museum, but have a look at this list for more free London museums.

 PIN IT!